All Episodes

 Now, of course, they're promising endless new lawsuits, and I don't doubt it.

-But I just in this country I find it just well, I'm offended by people who are offended by the freedom of religion.
+But I just, in this country, I find it just, well, I'm offended by people who are offended by the freedom of religion, because I know it's so rare.

-I know how fragile that freedom is, and how one annoyed atheist could blossom into a full fascist range of suppression of all religion.
+I know how fragile that freedom is and how one annoyed atheist could blossom into a full fascist range of suppression of all religion.

-On the other hand, going into court in North Carolina, the ACLU suing the state of North Carolina in Wake County, in order to end the Bible's monopoly in the swearing-in procedure, as you are sworn in as a witness or a party in a lawsuit and you swear to tell the truth, the whole truth and nothing but the truth, so help me God, and you put your hand on the Bible and put your hand up and all that.
+On the other hand, going into court in North Carolina, the ACLU suing the state of North Carolina in Wake County in order to end the Bible's monopoly in the swearing-in procedure, as you are sworn in as a witness or a party in a lawsuit and you swear to tell the truth, the whole truth, and nothing but the truth, so help me God, and you put your hand on the Bible and put your hand up and all that.

-We already have, obviously, in most states, at least in California we do, you can affirm without saying so help me God if you're an atheist, not a problem.
+We already have, obviously, in most states, at least in California, we do, you can affirm without saying, so help me God if you're an atheist, not a problem.

-Since the Quran itself says it is not a sin to lie to infidels, on what basis would you swear to Allah on the Quran to tell the truth when you're in a courtroom full of infidels?
+Since the Koran itself says it is not a sin to lie to infidels, on what basis would you swear to Allah on the Quran to tell the truth when you're in a courtroom full of infidels?

 I don't know.